Languages and Literature Instructor Denise Cosper has a larger community role as director

 half, and sometimes three-quarters of that group get the message.

-PHOTO CAPTION: Denise Cosper, an instructor in Ferris’ Language and Literature program in the College of Arts and Sciences also serves as Director of Education at Artworks, a non-profit promoting the arts in Big Rapids and greater Mecosta County.
+PHOTO CAPTION: Denise Cosper, an instructor in Ferris’ Language and Literature program in the College of Arts, Sciences and Education also serves as Director of Education at Artworks, a non-profit promoting the arts in Big Rapids and greater Mecosta County.